microsoft/TypeScript/doc/spec.md

 var y = choose("Five", 5);  // Error
 ```

-In the first call to ‘choose’, two inferences are made from ‘number’ to ‘T’, one for each parameter.
-Thus, ‘number’ is inferred for ‘T’ and the call is equivalent to
+In the first call to 'choose', two inferences are made from 'number' to 'T', one for each parameter.
+Thus, 'number' is inferred for 'T' and the call is equivalent to

 ```TypeScript
 var x = choose<number>(10, 20);
 ```

-In the second call to ‘choose’, an inference is made from type ‘string’ to ‘T’ for the first parameter and an inference is made from type ‘number’ to ‘T’ for the second parameter.
-Since neither ‘string’ nor ‘number’ is a supertype of the other, type inference fails.
+In the second call to 'choose', an inference is made from type 'string' to 'T' for the first parameter and an inference is made from type 'number' to 'T' for the second parameter.
+Since neither 'string' nor 'number' is a supertype of the other, type inference fails.
 That in turn means there are no applicable signatures and the function call is an error.

 In the example